Sunny-Nishan/timesheet-cli/Readme.md

 ## Todo

-- Provide a functionality to export to CSV.
+- Provide a functionality to export to CSV
-- Installable CLI using npm.
+- Installable CLI using npm